 Honors Option: There is an honors option for this course, which involves creating a portfolio of work for a nonprofit organization on a topic related to the field of feminist psychology.
-Email Dr. Thompson before 9/15/23 for instructions.
+Email Dr. Thompson before 1/19/24 to be added to the honors option.